EvoXplain: When Machine Learning Models Agree on Predictions but Disagree on Why -- Measuring Mechanistic Multiplicity Across Training Runs: Contributions

 \section{Contributions}

 This work makes three main contributions.

-First, we consider that explanation stability is something to be quantified.
-Instead of assuming that a model has a single reasoning way, we think of explanations as samples that can be analysed over several training runs.
+First, we formalise explanation identifiability as an empirical property that can be quantified.
+Instead of assuming that a model has a single reasoning pathway, we treat explanations as samples induced by repeated admissible instantiations of the same training pipeline and analyse their geometric structure in explanation space.

-Second, we introduce EvoXplain, a simple diagnostic framework that determines if explanations cluster into a single pattern or if they are dispersed across multiple clusters of different patterns.
-It also measures the occurrence frequency of each distinct explanatory pattern.
+Second, we introduce EvoXplain, a diagnostic framework that determines whether explanations converge to a single explanatory basin or separate into multiple distinct basins, and measures the empirical support of each.
+Unlike prior work on Rashomon sets and underspecification, which establishes the existence of multiple predictive solutions, EvoXplain directly measures the structure, frequency, and reproducibility of the explanatory mechanisms induced by repeated instantiation of the same admissible training pipeline.

-Third we apply EvoXplain across well-known and studied datasets using numerous widely used model classes.
-We observe that internal reasoning is not consistent even at high performance accuracy and this shows the need for explanation stability as a measure of model evaluation and supports interpretability approaches that examine the variability of explanatory stories a model class can produce.
+Third, we apply EvoXplain to transcriptomic classification on public cancer-genomics data (TCGA pan-cancer and a within-cancer BRCA subtype task) and show that explanation identifiability is not guaranteed by predictive accuracy alone: depending on the pipeline, equally accurate models may converge to a single basin or separate into several, and in convex models such as Logistic Regression basin accessibility is deterministically gated by the regularisation configuration.
+These results establish explanation identifiability as something to be evaluated explicitly in interpretability practice rather than assumed.